joshbirk/onestarter/README.md

 #OneStarter
 ==========

 A jQuery plugin for easily making HTML appear in the style of Salesforce1.
-OneStarter utilizes CSS from the Salesforce1 style guide here;
+OneStarter utilizes CSS from the Salesforce1 style guide here:

 http://sfdc-styleguide.herokuapp.com/